peesock/cli-tutorial/README.md

 export EDITOR=vim
 export XDG_CONFIG_HOME="$HOME/.config"
 ```
-remember to log out and log back in for this file to take effect, as it's not possible to send a signal to all running processes to change their environment.
+remember to log out and log back in for this file to take effect, as it's not possible to send a signal to all running processes to change their environment. they all have to be restarted.

-for testing purposes, you can use `export` in your current terminal so that all commands run on that terminal will use the updated environment.
+for testing purposes, you can run `export` commands in your current terminal so that all commands run on that terminal will use the updated environment.

-### PATH variable
+### PATH Variable
 a common env var to change is PATH, which outlines a colon-separated list of directories that the shell and other programs use to look for commands to execute. a sample output is:
 ```
 $ echo $PATH